-The recording parameters that you use to record videos from a game are the first place that you should look.
+The recording parameters that you use to record videos from a game are the first place that you should look at.
 Seeing as they will determine the specifications of your video, it goes without saying that they need to be set to record in high quality.

 To be more specific there are two recording parameters that you need to focus on: